hauke96/the-green-spot/content/posts/blisters-science/index.en.md

 {{< note >}}
 **Bonus knowledge:**<br>
 Every additional kilogram of weight increases the energy consumption of about 4 % [[8]](#ref8).
+One kilogram on the feet (e.g. due to heavy boots) even by up to 10%!
 {{< /note >}}

 However, **body weight** is also a risk factor [[4]](#ref4), although not all studies have found a correlation [[5]](#ref5).